MahmoudsNasr77/odoo-school-management/README.md

 3. Restart your Odoo server and **update the app list**.

 4. Install the **School Management** module from the Apps menu.

+⚙️ Usage
+Install the school_management app.

+Configure courses, students, and instructors.

+Create timetables and enroll students.

+Let automated jobs and constraints do the rest!

+👥 Author
+Mahmoud Nasr
+GitHub